traverson/traverson/readme.markdown

 (To make the examples easier to read, we note the URI corresponding to the document above each document.
 The URI is of course not part of the JSON response body.)

 By the way, we forced Traverson to interpret the response as `application/json` by using the `json()` method.
 We could have omitted the `json()` method and let Traverson figure out the content type.
-For this, the server would need to send the `Content-Type` header with the value `application/json`.
+For this, the server would need to send the `Content-Type` header with the value `application/json`. (see [Content Type Detection](#content-type-detection-versus-forcing-media-types)).

-After receiving the document from the start URL, Traverson starts to follow the links provided via the `follow` method.
-Since the first link is `link_to`, it looks for a property with this name in the JSON response.
+After receiving the document from the start URL, Traverson starts to follow the link relations provided via the `follow` method.
+Since the first link relation is `link_to`, it looks for a property with this name in the JSON response.
 In this case, this yields the next URL to access: `http://api.example.com/follow/me`.
 Traverson will fetch the document from there now.
 Let's assume this document looks like to this:

 ```
 https://api.example.com/follow/me